jhallen/vivado_setup/README.md

 ![image](images/startxsdk1.png)

-You should put the workspace (where xsdk will put the software projects you create) outside of the Vivado project.
+You should put the workspace (where XSDK will put the software projects you create) outside of the Vivado project.
 The "Exported Location" is the directory where the .hdf file was placed:

 ![image](images/startxsdk2.png)

-Alternatively, you can start xsdk from the command line:
+Alternatively, you can start XSDK from the command line:

 	xsdk -workspace sw -hwspec design_1_wrapper.hdf